mtellal/hypertube/README.md

 ## How to use

-! ! ! `yts.torrentbay.net` The api service that provides video data has limited its use, so this project no longer works ! ! !

 - Clone the repository `git clone https://github.com/mtellal/hypertube`
 - Set 2 env files `./env` `./backend/.env`
 - Run `docker compose up --build` </br> </br>